 A connector configuration contains the credentials that the appliance uses to access a specific project on Google Cloud.
 You need a connector configuration for each Google Cloud project that you want to access with the appliance.

-Creating layers on the Google Cloud Platform (GCP) requires a Google Cloud Platform connector configuration.
+Creating layers on Google Cloud requires a Google Cloud connector configuration.
 This article describes the values required for the connector.
-See the Connector configurations article for more about configurations and how to create them.
+See Connector configurations for more about configurations and how to create them.

 Before you create a Google Cloud connector configuration